kianschmalenbach/rdf-browser/README.md

 - Inclusion of popular prefixes in output
 - Prevention of XHR interference and content-length limit (10 MB)
 - Refactoring of triplestore for performance increase

-## Known issues
-- The Add-on does not make use of the browser cache for storing RDF files.
-- The rendering does not stop when the browser is navigated to a different page.

 ## Credits
 The Add-on uses the following libraries for parsing the displayed RDF files: